ez-language/ez/README.md

 The goal is to make programming in ez natural, expressive, and joyful — whether you're a beginner or an experienced developer

+⚡ Power when you need it, clarity when you read it — that's the ez philosophy.

 ---

 ## ✅ Primitive Types